-Net cash provided by operations in 2020 improved by \$109.4 million compared to 2019, primarily due to the higher net income generated and lower claim payments in 2020.
-Net cash provided by operations in 2019 improved by \$82.2 million compared to 2018, primarily due to the higher net income in 2019, which included the \$50.0 million merger termination fee from FNF, partially offset by higher payments on claims.
+Net cash provided by operations improved by \$114.5 million in 2021 compared to 2020, primarily as a result of the higher net income and lower claims payments in 2021.
+Net cash provided by operations in 2020 improved by \$109.4 million compared to 2019, also primarily due to the higher net income generated and lower claim payments in 2020.
 Although our business is labor intensive, we are focused on a cost-effective, scalable business model which includes utilization of technology, centralized back and middle office functions and business process outsourcing.
 We are continuing our emphasis on cost management, especially in light of the current economic environment due to the COVID-19 pandemic, specifically focusing on lowering unit costs of production and improving operating margins in all our businesses.
 Our plans to improve margins include additional automation of manual processes, and further consolidation of our various systems and production operations.
 We continue to invest in the technology necessary to accomplish these goals.

 Investing activities.
 Cash used and provided by investing activities is primarily driven by proceeds from matured and sold investments, purchases of investments, capital expenditures and acquisition of title offices and other businesses.
-During 2020, 2019 and 2018, total proceeds from securities investments sold and matured were \$96.0 million, \$99.3 million and \$79.1 million, respectively; while cash used for purchases of securities investments was \$118.3 million, \$77.5 million and \$43.1 million, respectively.
-The higher purchases of securities investments in 2020 and 2019 were primarily due to our resumption to normal activity of investing in securities, following the relatively lower activity in 2018 when we invested more into cash equivalents and short-term investments, which had more favorable interest rates.
+During 2021, 2020 and 2019, total proceeds from securities investments sold and matured were \$143.8 million, \$96.0 million and \$99.3 million, respectively; while cash used for purchases of securities investments was \$143.9 million, \$118.3 million and \$77.5 million, respectively.
+During 2021, we also invested \$16.1 million in equity method investments in title offices.

-We used \$200.0 million of cash in 2020 for acquisitions of several title offices and ancillary services businesses and also used \$19.0 million of cash in 2018 for acquiring title offices; while we used \$15.0 million, \$17.1 million and \$10.7 million of cash for purchases of property and equipment during 2020, 2019 and 2018, respectively.
-We maintain investment in capital expenditures at a level that enables us to implement technologies for increasing our operational and back-office efficiencies and to pursue growth in key markets.
+We used \$600.0 million and \$200.0 million of cash in 2021 and 2020, respectively, for acquisitions of various title and ancillary services businesses, consistent with our strategy of increasing scale, growth in key markets and broader technology and service offerings.
+We used \$39.8 million, \$15.0 million and \$17.1 million of cash for purchases of property and equipment during 2021, 2020 and 2019, respectively, while we generated cash proceeds of \$10.7 million in 2021 primarily from the sale of our Colorado buildings.
+We maintain investment in capital expenditures at a level that enables us to implement technologies for increasing our operational and back-office efficiencies and pursuing market growth.